albatrocity/fullbloods/src/lyrics/another-department.md

 Thanks for calling

 We've got our eyes out
+Someone
-Someone just like you
+Just like you
 You haven't noticed
-You're not going to
+You're not
+Going to

 Don't you think of hanging up